metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 1. [About Comment-based Help](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_comment_based_help?view=powershell-7)
 2. [Examples of Comment-Based Help](https://docs.microsoft.com/en-us/powershell/scripting/developer/help/examples-of-comment-based-help?view=powershell-7)

-Documentation and comments reside in 4 places:
+Documentation and comments reside in 5 places:

 1. In scripts (for developers)
 2. In rules (for users)
+3. In command line prompts (for users)
-3. In comment based help (for module users)
+4. In comment based help (for module users and developers)
-4. In Readme folder (for detailed project documentation)
+5. In Readme folder (for detailed project documentation)

 Remember, commenting code is as important as writing it!